 (U.S. Mayors; City Leaders Only)

-Sign the letter of support now and we’ll send you additional information, promotion materials, and ideas for making the national water challenge a success in your city.
+Sign the letter of support now for the 2022 campaign and we’ll send you additional information, promotion materials, one-of-a-kind water saving activities for your residents, and ideas for making the national water challenge a success in your city.

 “As a leader committed to efficient use of natural resources, I support the mission of the Mayor’s Challenge for Water Conservation, a non-profit national community service program, and in so doing renew my commitment to sustainability for my city and for future generations.”